Psy-Fer/blue-crab/README.md

 python3 ./tools/converter.py p2s my_pod5_file.pod5 my_slow5_file.slow5
 ```

 To go back from slow5 to pod5 use the following script.
+This will use fast5 as an intermediary format.
 ```
 ./scripts/s2p_conversion_alpha.sh input.slow5 output.pod5
 ```